MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/get-help-with-domains/remove-a-domain.md

 ### Step 2: Move groups to another domain

+#### Move groups using the new admin center

+The new admin center is available to all Microsoft 365 admins.
+You can opt in by selecting the **Try the new admin center** toggle located at the top of the Home page.
+For more information, see [About the new Microsoft 365 admin center](../microsoft-365-admin-center-preview.md).

 ::: moniker range="o365-worldwide"

 1. In the admin center, go to the **Groups** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=2052855" target="_blank">Groups</a> page.